 One of the representatives from the team will drop you at the airport 3 hours before your departure.

-- Hotel in Kathmandu with 3 Stars bed & breakfast 2 nights.
+- Hotel in Kathmandu at 3 stars (Nivas Boutique Home) with bed & breakfast 2 nights.

-- Hotel in Pokhara with 3 Stars bed and breakfast 2 nights
+- Hotel in Pokhara at 3 stars (Splendid View) with bed and breakfast 2 nights

 - Kathmandu to Pokhara and Pokhara to Kathmandu in tourist bus.